m-jamai/m-jamai/index.md

 <p>
-Development and evolution of embedded C/C++ functionalities for a hydrogen bus application, including application integration and virtual testing.
+Development and evolution of embedded C/C++ functionalities for hydrogen mobility applications, including integration and virtual testing.
 </p>